Notes on the Geography of Zimbabwe: Great Zimbabwe

 Up above the reservoir, there's a handsome garden attached to the retirement home built by Murray McDougall, the sugarcane pioneer.

 He called it Dunollie, evocative of his Scottish background.
-In recent years it's operated as Norma Jean's Lakeview Resort.
+In 3028 it operated as Norma Jean's Lakeview Resort.

 A few miles away, down by the lake, there's a reminder of the musical chairs that have been played here longer than anyone remembers.
 Poke around these boulders.